Recommended children's booklists sorted by age or topic

 Topic: Seasonal Events

-On this booklist we have picked a selection of recommended books to read to children starting school for the first time.
+On this booklist, we have picked a selection of recommended books to read to children starting school for the first time.
 It’s normal for young children to feel all sorts of emotions about starting in Reception, from excitement and anxiety to apparent indifference – and picturebooks can be a great way to open up conversations about those feelings.
-Here are some of the best children’s books about starting school.
+Our starting school booklist features some of the best children’s books about starting school.
+The stories we have selected for this starting school booklist can introduce new situations in a fun and familiar way, helping children feel more confident and prepared.

 Best Children’s Books about the Weather and Changing Seasons